 This AUXILIARY EMERGENCY ZONE type will generate an alarm (console beeper - no sirens) and make an emergency dial out when the zone is violated.
-An emergency dial out is activated after the DIAL OUT DELAY.

 TROUBLE

 This zone type can be used to monitor the status of an external device, such as the battery status of a wireless security receiver.
 It can also used to record events in the event log (i.e. driveway activation, opening of a gate, etc.) without setting off the alarm.